iikoshteruu/enhanced-grok-export/README.md

 ## 🎯 Usage

 1. Have a conversation with Claude
-2. Look for the **📥 Export** button in the bottom-right corner
+2. Look for the **📥 Export Full** button in the bottom-right corner
 3. Click to open the format selection menu
 4. Choose your preferred format:
    - 📝 **Markdown** - For documentation and notes
    - 📄 **Plain Text** - For simple text files
    - 📊 **JSON Data** - For structured data

-Your conversation will automatically download with a timestamped filename.
+Your conversation will automatically download with a timestamped filename including message count.

 ## 🔧 Technical Details